roioteromorales/java_algorithms/README.md

 - **selection sort**
 - **merge sort**

-Every method can work with objects that extend Number.
+Every method can work with Objects that extend Number.
 You can test by running *ArrayTester.java*.

 ## Linked Lists